wmorgan/dcos-docs/1.7/overview/architecture.md

 On each Agent node the following happens, in chronological order:

+1. The Mesos Agent waits until it can ping `leader.mesos`
-1. Mesos Agent starts up and discovers the leading Mesos Master `leader.mesos` via ZooKeeper
+1. The Mesos Agent starts up and discovers the leading Mesos Master (aka. `leader.mesos`) via ZooKeeper
-1. Mesos Agent registers with the leading Mesos Master `leader.mesos`
+1. The Mesos Agent registers as an agent with the leading Mesos Master (aka. `leader.mesos`)
-1. Mesos Master confirms and Mesos Agent starts sending status reports (what resources are available) to Mesos Master
+1. The Mesos Master confirms by trying to connect back to it with the IP the agent registered with.
+1. The Mesos Agent becomes available for launching new tasks on
 1. DC/OS nodes become visible in the DC/OS UI

 ### Services